Foliar sprays dry quickly when applied at high temperatures, reducing absorption of the nutrients in solution.

 The pH of the spray solution can influence solubility, uptake and penetration of the plant nutrients.

-Wetting agents improve foliar uptake by enhancing leaf coverage, leading to greater foliar uptake. · Surfactants reduce the surface tension of the solution, overcoming cuticular barriers and improving foliar uptake.
+Wetting agents improve foliar uptake by enhancing leaf coverage.
+Surfactants reduce the surface tension of the solution, overcoming cuticular barriers and improving foliar uptake.

 Aging leaves develop thick cuticles that hinder foliar uptake.

 Young developing leaves have thin cuticles and are therefore more efficient at foliar uptake.

 Higher spray volumes result in more uniform coverage and more effective foliar feeding.

 Foliar applications should wet the entire canopy, especially the new leaves.